Deciding to Apply (top)

 How are endowed or reserved rooms assigned?

 There are 4 endowed rooms and 4 reserved rooms.
-These rooms have their own separate selection processes and their selections are approved by the Vice President of Student Affairs or the Dean of Students.
+These rooms have their own separate selection processes and their selections are approved by the University Dean of Students or a specific selection committee drawn for that purpose.

-Room 1 West is the John K. Crispell Memorial Room, which is assigned to an outstanding pre-health student.
+Room 1 West is the John K. Crispell Memorial Room, which is assigned to an outstanding pre-health student selected by a separate committee.
 This resident of Room 1 is chosen from the Lawn applicants who accept offers from the Selection Committee; no additional application is required.

 Room 15 West is the Gus Blagden Memorial Room, or the “Good Guy” Room, and requires letters of nomination to a separate committee describing the candidate’s service and impact at the University.
 The candidate does not need to be an applicant in the regular Selection process.

-Room 26 East is reserved for the Senior Resident of the Lawn, who is selected by the Office of the Dean of Students/Residence Life unit.
+Room 26 East is reserved for the Senior Resident of the Lawn, who is selected by the Office of the Dean of Students/Housing & Residence Life unit.

 Room 37 West is assigned to a student selected by the Honor Committee and is traditionally the Chair of the Honor Committee.